Skip to main content

 2:2

-An 800 word essay entitled 'An analysis of the changes over the last five years in Media Management in one company or sector in your country' may be requested.
+Applicants may be asked to provide an 800 word essay entitled 'An analysis of the changes over the last five years in Media Management in one company or sector in your country' as part of the application process.

 International & EU requirements